felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 ## Overview

-This document provides all the information you need to integrate your solution with HubRise.
+This document provides a collection of best practices and a basic roadmap to help you integrate your solution with HubRise.

-Some general best practices are applicable to most integrations.
-But we know that every solution is different, so we will give specific suggestions for different types of case scenarios (online ordering platforms, EPOS solution, etc).
+Some [general best practices](#general-best-practices) are applicable to most integrations.
+But we know that every solution is different, so we will give specific suggestions for different types of case scenarios, including [online ordering solutions](#online-ordering-solutions) and [EPOS solutions](#epos-solutions).

 ### Let Us Help You!

 First of all, we are very excited about the new integration you are going to develop!

 When you are ready to start, please let us know at integration@hubrise.com.
-We will not just wait and see while you do the work, but we will actively help you during the process.
+In fact, we will not just wait and see while you do the work, but we will actively help you during the process.
 Here is what HubRise will do for you:

 - We will offer your team free email support during the integration phase.
-We respond in a few business hours (not days, or weeks).
+We generally respond in a few business hours (not days, or weeks).
 - We will assess the integration you have done by checking your logs.
-- We will then schedule a call with the integration engineer to finalise the assessment together.
+- We will schedule a call with the integration engineer to finalise the assessment together.
 The call usually takes an hour and a half.
-We will then write a report with our recommendations.
+- We will then write a report with our recommendations.

 ### Assessing the Integration